Jrr1232/jsTest/README.md

 <br />When all questions are answered or the timer reaches 0.
 <br />Then the game is over.
 <br />Initials and scores are saved after the game is over.

+### Functions
+There will be a High Score button that will retrieve high scores set before and display then on the page.

+<br /> A Start game button will commence the game

+<br /> A set score button will save the intial and score of the user to localStorage()

+<br /> A reset score button will clear the localStorage()